tdda/tdda/tdda/referencetest/examples/README.md

 ## Scenario 1: Testing Text/Text-File Generation

-You have a python module called `generators.py`, which is responsible for generating some two different HTML pages.
+You have a python module called `generators.py`, which is responsible for generating two different HTML pages.
 (You can look at these in `reference/file_result.html` and `reference/string_result.html`.)